How to Fix Calendar Missing in Microsoft Teams on Windows 10?

 - OAuth authentication must be configured.

-For Cloud users, the calendar feature in MS Teams is connected to their Exchange Online (EXO) calendar.
-In other words, when you schedule a meeting in Outlook, it’ll show up in MS Teams and vice versa.
-Once requirements are met, you must ask your organization (IT Expert) to allow MS Teams to be given access to your Exchange on-premises organization for both Autodiscover and EWS.
-The following information will help your organization throughout the process:
+For cloud users, the calendar in MS Teams is linked to their Exchange Online (EXO) calendar.
+When you schedule a meeting in Outlook, it appears in MS Teams and vice versa.
+After meeting the requirements, ask your IT expert to grant MS Teams access to your Exchange on-premises organization for Autodiscover and EWS.
+The following information will assist your organization in the process:

-- Autodiscover and EWS URLs should be available from the Internet (directly accessible from your Web Browser).
-Pre-Auth is not supported and if you use some sort of publishing system, you will need to configure pass-through.
+- Autodiscover and EWS URLs should be accessible from the Internet (directly accessible from your web browser).
+Pre-authentication is not supported, and if you use some publishing system, you will need to configure pass-through.

-- OAuth authentication should be configured and working between your O365 tenant and Exchange on-premises.
-To make this work, we highly recommended running the Hybrid Configuration Wizard (HCW) to configure in a full hybrid environment.
-Please make sure to run the latest CUs on-premises as per our Hybrid requirements.
+- OAuth authentication should be configured and functioning between your O365 tenant and Exchange on-premises.
+To facilitate this, we highly recommend running the Hybrid Configuration Wizard (HCW) to configure a full hybrid environment.
+Make sure to run the latest CUs on-premises, as per our hybrid requirements.